Comprehensive support for rural electrification and cooperative development

 Building a solid foundation: Master plans for electricity access

 NRECA International continues to play a key role in the country’s aggressive plan to rapidly increase electricity access in its rural areas.
-Under the REA Master Plans project funded by the USAID/Power Africa program in Uganda, the team is in the process of developing master plans for the first six service territories by end of August 2017, and completing all 13 service territories by end of June, 2018.
-Once these six master plans are completed, the team will help the REA develop an off-grid electrification strategy for Uganda.
+Under the REA Master Plans project funded by the USAID/Power Africa program in Uganda, the team has completed developing master plans for all 13 service territories.
+The team will now help the REA develop an off-grid electrification strategy for Uganda.
 This will include actively engaging private sector service providers and developers to coordinate renewable energy mini-grids and stand-alone energy solutions as part of a larger national electrification planning paradigm.

 Connecting people to power

 Cooperation among cooperatives

 In 2011, the NRECA International team trained boards and staff members of two electric cooperatives and REA staff under the Strengthening Electric Cooperative Programs, funded by the U.S. Agency for International Development’s (USAID) Cooperative Development Program.
 In 2018, funded by USAID, the team conducted a training and technical needs assessment of four electric co-ops, and issued a report that outlined recommendations for training and institutional strengthening.
 As a follow up to this report, the team provided a board of director’s governance training in December 2018 and conducted a board appraisal activity in July 2019 to assess the impact of the training on the performance of each of the cooperatives.

 This history of partnership and support continues with an ongoing project which will provide lineman skills and safety training as well as providing a business plan for the formation of an association of Uganda’s rural electric cooperatives.